vuthanhtoan211-arch/fcaj/content/2-Proposal/_index.md

 pre: " <b> 2. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** This proposal describes the Minimum Viable Product (MVP) version of the project.
-Some technical configurations, AWS service settings, and estimated costs may be adjusted during implementation and testing.
-{{% /notice %}}

 This section presents the proposal for developing a cloud-based platform to manage, reconcile, and analyze student participation in Youth Union activities using AWS services.